Beard Lives Matter? James Harden Placed Under Twitizens Arrest After Allegedly Rockin’ “Thin Blue Line” Face Mask

 Yesterday, NBA Twitter was in turmoil as photos of the Houston Rockets star appeared online showing him wearing a face mask of a skeleton face overlayed with an American flag that had the “thin blue line” the represents the police department.

 Now, to be clear, we’re almost positive that James simply put on a mask that he thought looked badass and had no idea what the symbolism was.
 Hell, many of y’all reading this right now had no idea about the symbolism of the thin blue line.
+James took a moment to clean up on aisle 6…

-But, as things typically go on social media, no one cares about the truth when the lie is far more entertaining.
+…but, as things typically go on social media, no one cares about the truth when the lie is far more entertaining.

 Thus, the jokes rained down from the heavens…